splunk/splunk-operator/docs/AppFramework.md

 The App Framework detects the Splunk App archive files available in the App Source locations, and deploys the apps from the `adminApps`  folder to the deployer instance for local use.
 A Pod reset is triggered on the deployer to install any new or modified apps.
 The App Framework will also scan for changes to the App Source folders based on the polling interval, and deploy updated archives to the instance.

 The apps in the `searchApps` and `machineLearningApps` folders are deployed to the deployer for use on the search head cluster.
 The deployer is responsible for deploying those apps to the search heads.
-The Splunk Search Head restarts are triggered by the contents of the Splunk apps deployed, and are not initated by the App Framework.
+The Splunk Search Head restarts are triggered by the contents of the Splunk apps deployed, and are not initiated by the App Framework.

 For more information, see the [Description of App Framework Specification fields](#description-of-app-framework-specification-fields).